 6.2.
-EMISSIONS AND DISCHARGES
+Emissions and Discharges

 Vessels must not emit smoke or vapour to the extent that it causes danger to any other person.
 No offensive material, including grey and black water, is to be discharged from a vessel directly or indirectly into waters or onto land in the port.

 6.3.
-BALLAST
+Ballast

-A Port Management Officer may give the master or operator of a vessel directions relating to any ballast water carried on the vessel, including directions:
+A Port Manager or delegate may give the master or operator of a vessel directions relating to any ballast water carried on the vessel, including directions:

-- prohibiting the discharge of ballast water into port waters; or - requiring ballast water to be discharged in specified waters or in a specified manner (including that it is treated in a specified manner prior to discharge); or - requiring ballast water to be exchanged in specified waters; or - as to the loading of ballast water.
+- prohibiting the discharge of ballast water into port waters; or - requiring ballast water to be discharged in specified waters or in a specified manner (including that it is treated in a specified manner prior to discharge); or - + requiring ballast water to be exchanged in specified waters; or - as to the loading of ballast water.